gabriel-pinheiro/elba-balancer/docs/logs.md

 ## What each verbosity logs?

-- **fatal**: Errors from which Elba cannot recover itself.
+- **fatal**: Errors from which Elba cannot recover itself, it'll stop with a non-zero exit code.
 Generally only happens on startup: Invalid settings, port in use, no permission to bind to port, no permission to read settings, etc.
 - **error**: Errors that will impact the downstream response (check [concepts](./concepts.md)).
 That is, the error will be seen by the clients.
 - **warn**: Errors that won't affect clients due to retries; targets becoming unhealthy.
-- **info**: General information about Elba core (server startup, targets becoming healthy) or downstream requests being received.
+- **info**: General information about Elba core (like server startup steps), targets becoming healthy, downstream requests being received or downstream responses being sent.
 - **debug**: Elba will log everything, even the time its waiting between requests due to delay/cooldown settings.
 Useful for troubleshooting.

 ## What is logged with each downstream request?